Employer vs Marketplace Insurance: How to Compare Your Options

 Yes, but subsidy eligibility depends on affordability.

-A test based on employee-only premium cost relative to income.
+The ACA affordability rule is a test based on employee-only premium cost relative to income.

 Yes.